cometbft/cometbft/spec/abci/abci++_methods.md

     * Indicates whether a validator signed the last block, allowing for rewards based on validator availability.
     * This information is extracted from CometBFT's data structures in the local process.
     * `vote_extension` contains the sending validator's vote extension, whose signature was verified by CometBFT.
 It can be empty.
     * `extension_signature` is the signature of the vote extension, which was verified verified by CometBFT.
-This way, when this is passed to the application, it can verify the signatures that signed the vote.
+This way, we expose the signature to the application for further processing or verification.

 ### CommitInfo